Handball Sport Verein Hamburg: History

-Handball Sport Verein Hamburg is a merger of the former handball clubs VfL Bad Schwartau and HSV Lübeck, which joined forces in 1999.
-In 2002, they were moved to Hamburg for growth and renamed.
-Although locally known as HSV Hamburg, the club is not part of the Hamburger Sportverein and does not have the right to use their logo and abbreviation for promotional purposes.
-The club notably won a EHF Champions League in 2013 and a Handball-Bundesliga in 2011.
 On 20 January 2016, their license was revoked due to irregularities and, as a result, Handball Hamburg was not authorized to participate in either the first or second handball Bundesliga in the 2016/17 season.
 As a result, the club was relaunched with a new coat of arms, colors and a new image, from HSV Hamburg to Handball Sport Verein Hamburg; although the official name remained unchanged.
 The club returned to the Handball-Bundesliga in the 2021–22 season.